 Gilbert Speirs (Coach)

 Gilbert started paddling slalom at University in 1972, gaining awards to become a Senior Instructor and Awards Assessor, as well as then competing in kayak surfing, white water racing, marathon racing and sprint racing.
 He moved to Nottingham in 1979 to train in sprint racing and in marathon racing with Nottingham Kayak Club continuing to represent Scotland and also to UK National and International levels.
 He’ll even admit he spent a year racing high-kneeling C1.
 Now as a Masters sprint and marathon paddler for LKR Gilbert continues to collect national championship medals in Scotland and the UK, and competes internationally in some marathon events.
 He also trains and competes in ocean ski which he enjoys, but confesses his real skills lie in flat water competition.
-Qualified as a Level 2 Race Coach, his desire to pass on the skills of paddling and the joy of group paddling activities to racing beginners as well as performance paddlesport athletes remains strong.
+Qualified as a British Canoeing Racing Coach, his desire to pass on the skills of paddling and the joy of group paddling activities to racing beginners as well as performance paddlesport athletes remains strong.
 He retains a belief that a vibrant local kayak club is the most appropriate situation for sustainable development.

 Derek Marshall (Coach)